Let’s explore some of the best JS frameworks available in the markets for web application development.

 Get the ultimate VueJS development course today.

-It offers the MVP network, which abstracts the data into models, Document Object Model (DOM) into views, and binds these two using events.
+It offers the MVP network, abstracts the data into models, Document Object Model (DOM) into views, and binds these two using events.

 Unlike other frameworks, Backbone puts the developer in charge of choosing the right tool that works best for a given project.
 A templating engine of its own does not exist in Backbone.